-The golden rule is to do your homework.
+The rule is just what you might expect: Do your homework.
 Pick an employment agency that specializes in the industry you want to join.
 Talk to members of your network to see if they have experience with the firm.
 Review the staffing firm's website and reputation within your chosen field.
 Take a critical look at the agency's operations and request specifics about its process for placing job candidates.

 Use your intuition and evaluate the service you receive once you reach out to the agency.
 What kinds of resources are made available to you?
 How would you rate the advice you're offered?
 How much time and attention does the agency give to guiding you and helping prepare you for your career change?

 What's my role in all this?

 An employment agency will be most beneficial to you if you've already taken a few steps down your new career path.
 At that point, you'll possess at least some of the skills that employers in your field seek, and an employment agency will be more likely to make a successful placement.